techtim/devart-template/project_posts/2014-23-03-Interaction.md

 ## Interaction

-To create interaction with visitors of the objects space was planned to use Kinects, placed in the top triangle of icosahedron.
-After tests found out that 2 Kinects would be enough to grab all needed space.
-Create standalone app to detect people coming inside object, based on one of examples from ofxCV addon (https://github.com/kylemcdonald/ofxCv) and ofxCv::ContourFinder class with some modifications.
+To create an interaction with the visitors of the objects space, it was planned to use Kinects, placed in the top triangle of icosahedron.
+After tests it was found out that 2 Kinects would be enough to grab all the needed space.
+Standalone app to detect people coming inside the object was created.
+It is based on one of examples from ofxCV addon (https://github.com/kylemcdonald/ofxCv) and ofxCv::ContourFinder class with some modifications.
 App transfers data about people position to main app using OSC, in Icosahedron app data are interpreting to right GL positions.
-This coordinates creates spheres around visitors.
+These coordinates create spheres around the visitors.

 ![contourFinder](../project_images/contourFinderScreen.png "contourFinder")